Itinerary Map

 Day 15 - Monday 7 April 2025

-This morning, your main luggage will be couriered to your hotel in Osaka, while you take a detour to Hiroshima and Miyajima.
-You will require an overnight bag.
+This morning, our main luggage will be couriered to our hotel in Osaka, while we take a detour to Hiroshima and Miyajima.
+We will require an overnight bag.

-You will travel by bullet train and ferry to Miyajima, an island famous for its natural scenery, many wild deer, and for Itsukushima Shrine.
-The view from Itsukushima Shrine is considered one of the best 3 in Japan, and you will visit here as part of your touring this afternoon.
+We will travel by bullet train and ferry to Miyajima, an island famous for its natural scenery, many wild deer, and the Itsukushima Shrine.
+The view from Itsukushima Shrine is considered one of the best 3 in Japan, and we will visit here as part of our touring this afternoon.

 We have a group dinner included this evening, before finishing up back at our hotel in Hiroshima for the night.